marina601/iFitness/README.md

 - A table element used to display the timetable of the workouts in the user-friendly way.

-- Social Icons have been used to give user validation of the authethisity of the site.
+- Social Icons have been used to give user validation of the authethisity of the site, which open in the new browser tab to ensure the user has easy access and able to retur to the site.

 - Interactive elements